timveletta/timveletta-com/src/pages/blog/2020-08-14-updated-deploying-a-static-site-to-aws-using-github-actions.md

         run: npm test
 ```

 ### The `build` job

-This is one of the differences from the previous article
+This is one of the differences from the previous article, I am splitting up the `build` and `deploy` jobs since I now know how to manage build artifacts between steps.
+In this step, I again check out the code and install dependencies then follow it by building the site.
+Next, I upload the build artifact to GitHub using the `actions/upload-artifact` action specifying the `build` folder as our source and naming it `frontend-artifact`.
+This name will be used later on as well as showing in the GitHub interface.

 ```yaml
   build: